arielsalvo/zsh-config/.featureflags/README.md

 ## Purpose
 Feature Flags can be used to turn on new features during implementation and testing on different platforms.
-Sane defaults and controlled deployment of new features and a **MUST**.
+Sane defaults and controlled deployment of new features are a **MUST**.
-By default, any feature without a file or with a hidden file is turned off.
+For any feature without a file or with a hidden file, the default value is used.

 ## Example

 1. Create a file named `TEST-FEATURE-1` in the `.featureflags` directory
 1. Write your new feature in the appropriate file
+1. The contents of the file can be used to branch the configuration
-1. Make sure the code is excluded from execution if the feature flag is not enabled:
+1. The code can be excluded from execution if the feature flag is not enabled (see the following sections)

 ### Exclude a section